waste-of-kindergarten/xpython37-v0.1/python/Doc/library/functions.rst

    interactive statement (in the latter case, expression statements that evaluate to something other than ``None`` will be printed).

-   The optional arguments *flags* and *dont_inherit* control which :ref:`future statements <future>` affect the compilation of *source*.
-If neither is present (or both are zero) the code is compiled with those future statements that are in effect in the code that is calling :func:`compile`.
-If the *flags* argument is given and *dont_inherit* is not (or is zero) then the future statements specified by the *flags* argument are used in addition to those that would be used anyway.
-If *dont_inherit* is a non-zero integer then the *flags* argument is it -- the future statements in effect around the call to compile are ignored.
+   The optional arguments *flags* and *dont_inherit* control which :ref:`compiler options <ast-compiler-flags>` should be activated and which :ref:`future features <future>` should be allowed.
+If neither is present (or both are zero) the code is compiled with the same flags that affect the code that is calling :func:`compile`.
+If the *flags* argument is given and *dont_inherit* is not (or is zero) then the compiler options and the future statements specified by the *flags* argument are used in addition to those that would be used anyway.
+If *dont_inherit* is a non-zero integer then the *flags* argument is it -- the flags (future features and compiler options) in the surrounding code are ignored.

-   Future statements are specified by bits which can be bitwise ORed together to specify multiple statements.
-The bitfield required to specify a given feature can be found as the :attr:`~__future__._Feature.compiler_flag` attribute on the :class:`~__future__._Feature` instance in the :mod:`__future__` module.
+   Compiler options and future statements are specified by bits which can be bitwise ORed together to specify multiple options.
+The bitfield required to specify a given future feature can be found as the :attr:`~__future__._Feature.compiler_flag` attribute on the :class:`~__future__._Feature` instance in the :mod:`__future__` module.
+   :ref:`Compiler flags <ast-compiler-flags>` can be found in :mod:`ast` module, with ``PyCF_`` prefix.

    The argument *optimize* specifies the optimization level of the compiler; the default value of ``-1`` selects the optimization level of the interpreter as